Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 Torcal de Antequera autumn foliage

-To get to Torcal you will need a car and drive about an hour from the coast.
+To get to Torcal you will need a car and drive about an hour from the coast which makes a nice little road trip.
 When the road winds up you will enter a fairytale landscape you have never known exists.
 Huge piles of rocks almost like heaped pancakes.

 This unique place and has been taken on the UNESCO World Heritage list and visiting is free.
 The landscape is all karstic limestone from the Jurassic age when the whole region still was a sea bottom.